 - Worcestershire sauce

 When it comes to slicing biltong remember that it is quite tough, and the knife can slip easily.
-Most South Africans have a biltong slicer similar to this one, which makes the job easier.
+Most South Africans have a biltong slicer, which makes the job easier.

 South Africans can get fussy about the way it is sliced too – so bringing out the slicer and cutting according to guest preferences also makes something of a talking point at a gathering!